 What Is A Hard Fork?

-And this is where we come to the battle that is raging on in the Ethereum community as we speak, the battle between ETC and ETH.
-This battle is fascinating because it’s an ethical and an ideological one.
-This is the very moment that Gavin Wood, the co- founder of Ethereum, has called “the single most important moment in cryptocurrency history since the birth of Bitcoin.”
+And this is where we come to the battle that is raging on in the ethereum community as we speak, the battle between ETC and ETH.
+This battle is fascinating because it’s an ethical and ideological one.
+This is the very moment that Gavin Wood, the co-founder of Ethereum, has called “the single most important moment in cryptocurrency history since the birth of bitcoin.”
 So let’s put on our microscopic lenses and examine both of them in detail.

 What is Ethereum Classic?
 Ethereum vs Ethereum Classic